rocky-linux/documentation/docs/guides/backup/tar.md

     Shell > tar -Avf /tmp/etc.tar /tmp/log.tar
     ```

-    This means appending "log.tar" to "etc.tar".
+    This means that all files in "log.tar" will be appended to the end of "etc.tar".

 2. Append files or directories to a `.tar` file: